 3. Understand that the era of static lists is over

-Static prospecting lists are usually based on a few, very general qualifications such as revenue size, number of employees or location.
+Static data used in prospecting is usually based on a few, very general qualifications such as revenue size, number of employees or location.
 The data that static lists are based on usually comes from companies’ annual reports and is only updated once a year.

 4. Invest in a dynamic company database

-5. Identify and follow your ideal sales triggers
+5. Identify and follow your ideal sales trigger events

-Use a smart lead generation platform to track buying signals from companies relevant for you and reach out to them when an event that indicates that a window of opportunity is about to open up occurs.
+Use a smart lead generation platform to track trigger events from companies relevant for you and reach out to them when an event that indicates that a window of opportunity is about to open up occurs.
+Here's a list of the 10 more common trigger events.

 6. Make time to prospect